On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-\textit{Deep learning-based solutions.} Deep learning-based computational tools promise to transform how we predict and simulate complex dynamical systems.
-Thus, a recent wave of publications has provided encouraging results in the form of faster alternatives to traditional numerical schemes.
-These publications can be roughly classified into deep learning-based methods aiming at (i) learning the governing equations of the system~\cite{brunton2016discovering,brunton2016sparse,schaeffer2017learning}, (ii) encoding the underlying physics into training protocols~\cite{raissi2019physics,moya2022dae,karniadakis2021physics}, or (iii) predicting the future states of the system~\cite{qin2019data,qin2021data,raissi2018multistep}.
-For instance, Brunton \etal~\cite{brunton2016discovering} used data to learn the unknown governing equations of a dynamic system.
-The authors then extended this work to learn a control dynamical system's input/state governing equation~\cite{brunton2016sparse}.
-Similarly, the authors of~\cite{schaeffer2017learning} used data to learn a sparse approximation of partial differential equations.
-For power grids, in~\cite{misyris2020physics}, the authors employed the physics-informed neural network framework introduced in~\cite{raissi2019physics,karniadakis2021physics} to encode a simplified version of the power grid's dynamics into the training loss function.
-In our previous work~\cite{moya2022dae}, we designed a discrete physics-informed neural network that incorporates into training protocols stiff and differential-algebraic equations, which often describe the power grid dynamics.
+For example, Brunton \etal~\cite{brunton2016discovering} learned the unknown governing equations of a dynamic system using data.
+Similarly, the authors in~\cite{schaeffer2017learning} used data to learn a sparse representation of partial differential equations.
+In~\cite{misyris2020physics}, the authors applied the physics-informed neural network framework introduced in~\cite{raissi2019physics, karniadakis2021physics} to encode a simplified version of the power grid's dynamics into the training loss function.
+In our previous work~\cite{moya2022dae}, we designed a physics-informed neural network that incorporates differential-algebraic equations into training protocols, which often describe the power grid dynamics.

-On the other hand, many works~\cite{qin2019data,qin2021data,raissi2018multistep} have proposed learning the system's next-step response and recursively using this response to predict the system's evolution for longer time horizons.
-One can implement such a next-step strategy using, for example, recurrent, residual networks~(resNet)~\cite{qin2019data} or feed-forward neural networks~\cite{raissi2018multistep}.
-However, most of the above deep learning-based methods avoid overfitting using vast amounts of data.
-Moreover, they likely require retraining when dealing with unseen operating conditions.
-As a result, the effective design of deep learning-based solutions for predicting and simulating large-scale complex dynamical systems is still a widely-open research question.
+On the other hand, several works~\cite{qin2019data,jin2022learning} propose learning the system's next-step response and recursively using it to predict the system's evolution for given time horizons.
+One can implement such a next-step strategy using residual networks~(resNets)~\cite{qin2019data}.
+However, most of the deep learning-based methods mentioned above avoid overfitting by using large amounts of data, and they may need to be retrained when dealing with unseen operating conditions.
+Therefore, the effective design of deep learning-based solutions for predicting and simulating large-scale, complex dynamical systems remains an open research question.